 We like this kit because it gives you the effective cleaning power of a direct kit without nearly as much mechanical wrangling involved.
 You’ll only need the most basic of tools, and there’s much less of a chance for mistakes to be made.

 However, since you’re not removing the injector, it’s still not quite as professional grade as a full kit.

 Option 1: Use a fuel-line cleaning solution!
 This is the easiest, fastest way to go.
 Head over to our main page to find a suitable injector cleaner for your vehicle.
 Then, once you’ve bought a can/bottle, wait until you’re nearly running on empty.

 Drive to the gas station, and pour the cleaner into your tank.
 Fill up as normal.
 It’s important to add the cleaner before you add the tankful of gas, since the pump will do the mixing for you!
 Then, drive through your tank.
 Don’t worry about trying to burn through everything all at once.
-It’s best to drive periodically, so that the cleaner has a chance to work.
+It’s best to drive periodically, so that the cleaner has a chance to sit and work.

 Option 2: The next option is to remove your injectors, clean them with solution, and replace any worn or soiled parts.
 This method doesn’t require a huge toolkit or a pressure kit, but you will have to be a confident mechanic.

 Step one is to remove your injectors.
 You’ll want to start by shutting off your fuel pressure lines.
 Then, being careful of extra fuel spraying out, you need to disconnect the fuel rail.
 It’s the part that channels fuel to each injector.

 Start by disconnecting the main fuel line from the rail, then unscrew the rail itself.
 Usually, once it’s unscrewed, your fuel rail will simply lift off the injector caps.
 If your car doesn’t have a main rail, you just need to disconnect the fuel line from each injectors.